hdevilbiss/novela/content/post/deploying-wordpress-on-a-shared-web-host-with-capistrano.md

 Please note that this information is provided as-is.
 It is up to you to use your SSH and database credentials wisely.

+Edit 2021: I have added on content to use OpenSSH in PowerShell in Windows 10.

 ### Necessary Deployment Tasks

 * Know the stage of the deployment: development, staging, or production.
-* Identify the correct server, user, and port* Be able to SSH into the server with the user’s private key (`id_rsa`) and private key passphrase, without prompt.
+* Identify the correct server, user, and port.
+* Be able to SSH into the server with the user’s private key (`id_rsa`) and private key passphrase, without prompt.
 * Know the value for `:release_path`, `:shared_path`, and `:linked_dirs`, among other Capistrano parameters.
 * Know the origin Git repository and be able to deploy from it via SSH, HTTPS, or deploy key, without prompt.
 * Run `composer install` (and other package manager tasks).